JavonGil/Creating-VM-S/README.md

 </p>

-<h1>Creating a Windows and Linux Virtual Machine in the Cloud (Microsoft Azure)</h1>
+<h1>How To Create a Windows and Linux Virtual Machine in Microsoft Azure</h1>
-In this walkthrough, we will create a Windows and Linux virtual machine (VM) in Azure.
+I will be walking you through creating a Windows and Linux virtual machine (VM) in Azure.
 This skill set will be vital and is a key component to all of the IT projects listed. <br />

 <h2>⚠️ Prerequisite</h2>